- Cyber

 Gabriel:

 What's interesting is the barrier to entry.
-The commercial cost is low — but the technical requirements are genuinely rigorous.
-You're not going to pursue CE+ unless you believe you can achieve it.
+The commercial cost is low but the technical requirements are genuinely rigorous.
+I think as a business you're not going to pursue CE+ unless you believe you can achieve it.
 That self-selection gives it some legitimacy.

 Walk us through the five controls and how they interact.